Civil rights groups, LGBTQ advocates rip Sessions' religious liberty task force

 Melling added that the agency's guidance "encourages private groups to discriminate with government funds."

-In his speech Monday announcing the launch of the task force, Sessions said the task force was necessary to confront a growing secular threat.
-The Justice Department, led by this new detail, will proactively go "to court across America to defend the rights of people of faith," he said.
-Evangelical supporters praised the effort as evidence that the Trump White House was making good on campaign promises to protect Christians, but detractors, including the ACLU, maintained that women, religious minorities, and members of the LGBTQ community are the ones whose rights are under attack.
+Following a speech Monday in which Attorney General Jeff Sessions said a special Justice Department detail was necessary to confront a growing cultural and political threat to the free practice of religion, supporters praised the effort as evidence that the Trump White House was making good on campaign promises to protect Christians.
+But detractors, including the ACLU, maintained that women, religious minorities, and members of the LGBTQ community are the ones whose freedoms are under attack.

 The task force, Sessions said Monday at a religious freedom forum that the DOJ had convened, will implement and enforce legal guidance his agency had previously provided regarding how to best apply religious liberty protections in federal law.
 He painted a picture of a country suffering amid a "changing cultural climate," with religious people of all stripes under fire from the federal government.